gjashni/LBT/README.md

 ## Configuration

-The configuration (including all Powershell-, Bash-, FortiOS-, Cisco IOSv Scripts) is located in `site-wien/` and `site-heidelberg` respectively.
+The configuration (including all Powershell-, Bash-, FortiOS-, Cisco IOSv Scripts) is located in `site-wien/` and `site-heidelberg/` respectively.